Criticism of Starbucks: Allegations of support for Israel and boycott

-Andrew Schultz's support for Israel and the hoax letter
+Howard Schultz's support for Israel and the hoax letter

 Despite having no stores in Israel since 2003, there have been calls for boycott of Starbucks stores and products because it has been claimed that Starbucks sends part of its profits to the Israeli military, but such allegations are based on a hoax letter attributed to the President, Chairman, and CEO of Starbucks Howard Schultz, who is Jewish and supports close ties between the United States and Israel.
 He is a recipient of several Israeli awards including "The Israel 50th Anniversary Tribute Award" for "playing a key role in promoting a close alliance between the United States and Israel".

 The hoax letter claiming that Schultz had donated money to the Israeli military was actually written by an Australian weblogger, Andrew Winkler, who has admitted fabricating the document.
-Starbucks responded to these claims, widely circulated on the internet, stating that "Neither Chairman Howard Schultz nor Starbucks fund supports the Israeli Army.
+Starbucks responded to these claims, widely circulated on the internet, stating that "Neither Chairman Howard Schultz nor Starbucks fund or support the Israeli Army.
 Starbucks is a non-political organization and does not support individual political causes".
 The protests against Starbucks derived from the Winkler letter were not the first; earlier protests occurred in June 2002 in Cairo, Dubai and Beirut universities in response to Schultz's criticism of Yasser Arafat.
 Starbucks was a regular target of activists protesting against Israel's role in the 2008 Gaza War over the claims.

 Organizations have urged a boycott of Starbucks, accusing Starbucks of serving as an ally of Israeli militarists.
 In 2009, demonstrators in Beirut hung several banners on the shop's window and used white tape to paste a Star of David over the green-and-white Starbucks sign.
 They also distributed a letter saying, Schultz "...is one of the pillars of the American Jewish lobby and the owner of the Starbucks," which they said donates money to the Israeli military.
 In January 2009, anti-Israeli demonstrators broke windows of two Starbucks stores and reportedly ripped out fittings and equipment after clashes with riot police.
 Starbucks, which previously operated locations in Israel, under a partnership with Delek Group of Israel, stated that they did not close the Israeli locations due to political reasons, but due to market challenges.